The Future Of The Affordable Care Act In A Supreme Court Without Ginsburg

 20 million Americans could immediately lose health coverage

 But without Ginsburg, the case could wind up in a 4-4 tie, even if Roberts supports the law's constitutionality.
-That could let the lower-court ruling stand, although it would not be binding on other courts outside of the 5th Circuit.
+That could let the lower-court ruling stand, although it would not be binding on other courts outside the 5th Circuit.

 The court could also put off the arguments or, if the Republican Senate replaces Ginsburg with another conservative justice before arguments are heard, Republicans could secure a 5-4 ruling against the law.